Rabia Chaudry Isn't Done Fighting For Adnan Syed's Life

 But before Serial, Chaudry had been working for the Syed family privately for years.
 In addition to working as an immigration lawyer and raising three daughters, she fundraised and provided logistical support to Syed family.
 Serial changed everything — for the genre of true crime, and for those who knew Syed and Lee.

-Though Chaudry isn't recognised on the street (yet), she's a public figure when it comes to the fervent Serial discussions on Reddit.
+Though Chaudry isn't recognized on the street (yet), she's a public figure when it comes to the fervent Serial discussions on Reddit.
 "During Serial and shortly thereafter, we didn’t know how to handle the vitriol on social media.
-At some point I realised none of it was working.
+At some point I realized none of it was working.
 Leaving it alone has been much more effective," Chaudry said.

 While Chaudry is happy Serial was made, she found the podcast left Syed's story unfinished and questions unanswered.
 "There are things from an evidentiary standpoint that they didn’t explore.
 Or things that they didn't get right," Chaudry says.